Demon702/WorldValuesBench/README.md

 ### evaluation
 This directory contains our evaluation script and visualizations.
 - **evaluate.py**: It contains our evaluation script.
-It calculates the Earth Mover's Distance or (https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.wasserstein_distance.html) between the ground truth distribution and model distribution for each question.
+It calculates the Earth Mover's Distance or the [Wasserstein-1 distance](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.wasserstein_distance.html) between the ground truth distribution and model distribution for each question.
 It expects the input to be a csv / tsv file with the following three columns
 	- **QUESTION_ID** (The question key or ID from the dataset)
 	- **PARTICIPANT_ID** (The participant ID or D_INTERVIEW column from the dataset)
 	- **SCORE** (Model output for participant PARTICIPANT_ID and question QUESTION_ID)

 	You can provide any subset of questions and participants in the input file in any order.

-	Our evaluation script outputs a dictionary and optionally writes it to a json file (if the `--output-file` flag is set).
-In the output
-	- keys are QUESTION_IDs
-	- values are Earth Mover's Distance between model output distribution and ground truth distribution for that question.

-	A sample inut file would look like
+A sample input file looks like the following.

 	| QUESTION_ID | PARTICIPANT_ID | SCORE   |
 	|-------------|--------------- |---------|